weihan-01/tp/docs/DeveloperGuide.md

 * **Visit**: An in-person check-in with a senior, typically conducted at the senior’s home and recorded as a case note.
 * **Human-Editable File**: The plain-text JSON file format used for storing data, viewable and editable without special tools.
-* **Private contact detail**: Sensitive information (e.g., phone, address) that should not be shared with unauthorized users.
 * **PDPA (Personal Data Protection Act)**: Singapore’s law governing the collection, use, and protection of personal data.